joeldevlearning/volt-sensor-prototype/quick-guide-to-volttron-agents.md

 #### What do these files do?
 ##### "setup.py"
 - A standard python file.
-Setup is used to build an agent into wheel file.
+Setup is used to build an agent into wheel file and enter the agent into Volttron's virtualenv namespace.
 (Wheel is a zipped, pre-compiled bytecode format for python packages).
 Volttron uses this file when it runs the command "volttron-pkg package TestAgent".